awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 # Creating an Amazon EKS cluster<a name="create-cluster"></a>

 This topic walks you through creating an Amazon EKS cluster\.
 If this is your first time creating an Amazon EKS cluster, then we recommend that you follow one of our [Getting started with Amazon EKS](getting-started.md) guides instead\.
-They provide complete end\-to\-end walkthroughs for creating an Amazon EKS cluster with worker nodes\.
+They provide complete end\-to\-end walkthroughs for creating an Amazon EKS cluster with nodes\.

 **Important**
 When an Amazon EKS cluster is created, the IAM entity \(user or role\) that creates the cluster is added to the Kubernetes RBAC authorization table as the administrator \(with `system:masters` permissions\)\.
 Initially, only that IAM user can make calls to the Kubernetes API server using kubectl\.
 For more information, see [Managing users or IAM roles for your cluster](add-user-role.md)\.
 If you use the console to create the cluster, you must ensure that the same IAM user credentials are in the AWS SDK credential chain when you are running kubectl commands on your cluster\.